 *N.A.E.T. is based on the theory and concepts of EME or electromagnetic energy.
 The human body has a flow of electrical currents that run through it everyday of your life called meridians or energy channels.
 When the body has an allergic reaction, a blockage occurs in the meridians.
 Blockages of different meridians, or channels, cause different symptoms.
 By stimulating what are called alarm points on either side of the spine while the person holds the allergen vial, the electromagnetic energy is altered in the patient’s body therefore reducing the allergic response.
 In the body a chemical, enzymatic, and physiologic change occurs which neutralizes the immune mediators and therefore interrupts the antigen-antibody reaction.
 By doing this, it clears the energy blockages and notifies the brain that the allergen has been desensitized.

 *The patient is first asked to wash their hands with soap and water in order to clean off any foreign substances or energies that may be on their hands.
 The patient is then asked to remove their watch, socks, shoes, and any other electrical or battery operated device from their body.
 The Doctor will then begin the MRT (muscle response testing procedure) in order to determine what substance the patient has allergy or sensitivity to.
 The MRT procedure is painless.
 When a baby or child is being tested, a surrogate will be used.
 Typically this is the parent.
 The surrogate is always checked first to make sure they are not allergic to the item being tested.
-After recording the findings, the Doctor will begin the first treatment.
+After recording the findings, the Doctor will begin the first session.
 The patient then holds a small vial with the allergen energetic in it.
 The Doctor then uses a small painless instrument to stimulate key acupressure points along the spine.
-Based upon the patients preference, different techniques including acupressure, electro-acupuncture, laser acupuncture or needle acupuncture, are utilized in completing the treatment.
+Based upon the patients preference, different techniques including acupressure, electro-acupuncture, laser acupuncture or needle acupuncture, are utilized in completing the session.
 After this procedure, the patient with the vial in hand is asked to relax for a period of 20 minutes.
 This period helps the body go through the desensitization to the allergen.
 In the case of children, the vial is secured to their body using a hypoallergenic tape.
-At the end of the treatment period, the doctor will once again check muscle response strength to the allergen.
+At the end of the help plan period, the doctor will once again check muscle response strength to the allergen.
 Once again, the patient will be asked to wash their hands; but this time only water is to be used.
-This will reduce remnant bioenergetics of the substance being treated.
+This will reduce remnant bioenergetics of the substance being helped with.
 Final written instructions are then given outlining the products that must be avoided and the length of time of this avoidance period.

 11. How long do you have to avoid the allergen?

-*As previously stated, after the treatment in the office is completed, you will be give a list of substances to be avoided and the length of time of the avoidance.
+*As previously stated, after the session in the office is completed, you will be give a list of substances to be avoided and the length of time of the avoidance.
 Your body will be very sensitive at this time to the items / allergen that you have cleared.
 Most individuals have to stay away from the products for at least 25 hours.
 However, this could be longer in individual situations and will be assessed on each and every visit.

 12. Are there any risks to the patient or potential side effects?

 *There have been no reported side effects when the guidelines have been followed correctly.
 If they are not adhered to, the patient may experience an allergic reaction if they come in contact with the allergen during the avoidance period.
-The high success rate is due in part to the thorough consultation, examination, and proper treatment protocols that are instituted in our office.
-The patient’s commitment, understanding, and follow through with the Doctor’s instructions are an integral part to the success of the treatment.
+The high success rate is due in part to the thorough consultation, examination, and proper help plan protocols that are instituted in our office.
+The patient’s commitment, understanding, and follow through with the Doctor’s instructions are an integral part to the success of the help plan.
 If the guidelines are closely followed, side effects should be few, if none at all.
 The patient can expect improved health, which relates to an enhanced immune system, reduction of their allergies and symptoms, and a sense of well being.

 *Yes, according to Dr. Nambudripad’s technique food items are checked and cleared first.
 There is a list of foods called the basics.
 15 to 25 foods must be evaluated.
 The reason we check foods first is that your body cannot survive without food.
 Your body can avoid certain environmental allergens, chemicals, inhalants, etc. By clearing foods first, we strengthen the immune system, improve digestion, and absorption.
-This allows your body to get the necessary nutrients which are essential when undergoing the subsequent treatments.
-Typically, the treatment order is as follows:
+This allows your body to get the necessary nutrients which are essential when undergoing the subsequent sessions.
+Typically, the session order is as follows:

-14. How many treatments will I need?
+14. How many sessions will I need?

 *This is a very difficult question to answer in that everyone has different genetic makeup, body type, histories, and personality.
-All of these factors will come into play in order to determine which allergens need to be treated.
+All of these factors will come into play in order to determine which allergens need to be dealt with.
 Most individuals will have to be tested and cleared on the basics that come of positive.
 For each positive allergen being tested, one session is usually needed for clearing that particular item.
-Only one allergen is cleared or treated per visit.
+Only one allergen is cleared or addressed per visit.
 This is not only because your body is actively desensitizing toward the one allergen, but also it would be rather difficult for your body to go through this procedure with multiple allergens at the same item.
-Secondly, it would be rather difficult to avoid multiple food groups at the same time and strict adherence to the avoidance list and avoidance time is a key component to a successful treatment.
+Secondly, it would be rather difficult to avoid multiple food groups at the same time and strict adherence to the avoidance list and avoidance time is a key component to a successful session.
 Fasting is not recommended, or allowed, during the avoidance period.

 15. What is the difference between allergy shots and N.A.E.T.?